 “This one here, God love her, is a tricky one.
 She wants to fly her happy coop.
 Go on, finish up your work, now.
 These folks tends to get stirred up whenever somethin’ new pops up, and Lord knows, we gets plenty of excitement just so.”

 After Chuck replaced the chewed-through cord of a floor fan, we fled as hastily as a pair of scallywags dodging an unpaid hotel bill.
-When we got to the end of the corridor, I looked back to see the woman’s distorted face against the dayroom window, her lips mouthing a pleas for relief.
+When we got to the end of the corridor, I looked back to see the woman’s distorted face against the dayroom window, her lips mouthing a plea for relief.
 I turned away, before Chuck noticed my tears.

 * * * * * *